perusio/drush-cache-warmer/README.md

 Hub pages are pages in your site that function as a hub for accessing content.
-For example if you have a page for each taxonomy term you may specify some taxonomy term pages.
+For example if you have a page for each taxonomy term you may specify some taxonomy term pages in hub pages file.
 Here's a simple **hub pages** file.
 It's just a text file with a URI relative to the base URI of the site to be hit by the crawler.

     <front>
     foobar/term1